-Adjala-Tosorontio is a municipality where the rural / agricultural / hamlet lifestyle is valued.
+Adjala-Tosorontio is a municipality where the rural I agricultural I hamlet lifestyle is valued.
 To protect this lifestyle, growth in all facets will be controllable, sustainable and affordable.

 Residents are encouraged to participate in decisions and actions that will protect and promote this lifestyle, thereby fostering togetherness and community spirit.
-The importance of building and maintaining community spirit is recognized and will be an important consideration in decision making.
+The importance of building and maintaining community spmt is recognized and will be an important consideration in decision making.